 The home side are in 4-5-1, where Rednic is libero and Iovan is attending to Italian striker Borgonovo.
 Klein at left-back is far from as contributive in attacking play as his counterpart Petrescu is on the opposite side.
 Popescu sits deep in midfield; Sabău's to his right, Hagi's to his left.
 The latter has great license to roam.
 Mateuţ is not your typical wide midfielder, and likes to come in field.
 Lăcătuş on the right flank likes to maintain width.
 Cămătaru is the burly centre-forward trying to strike fear into opponents.

-Italy are in their familiar 4-4-2, though they operate without a clear left-sided midfielder.
+Italy have switched from their familiar 3-5-2 to 4-4-2, though they operate without a clear left-sided midfielder.
 It is Berti who sets out in this position, but he has little wish to stick to the chalk, and comes inside on a frequent basis.
 Behind him, Ferrara is no natural left-sided defender.
 De Napoli is clearly operating in the centre of the pitch alongside Giannini, who again is the Italian director.
 Donadoni keeps his right-sided position, and at times is lent support by Bergomi behind him.
 Baresi's contributions going forward are absent until around the half hour mark.
 Ferri is marking the big Cămătaru, but has to leave the pitch with injury before half-time, with Maldini coming on in his place.
 This sees Ferrara come into a more natural central defensive position, with Maldini obviously taking up his usual left-back duties.
 Borgonovo is the most forward of the two Italian strikers, with Vialli soon seen towards the right, soon towards the left.